 Multiple sclerosis (MS) is a disease that affects the nerves in your body.
-The body’s central nervous system communicates through nerve signals that travel from the brain and spinal cord throughout the body.
+The body’s central nervous system communicates through nerve signals that travel from the brain and spinal cord.
 These nerves are covered in a protective substance called the myelin sheath.
 Multiple sclerosis attacks the nerve covering (myelin), which then affects the communication between the brain and body.
 The nerve damage is caused by inflammation due to the body’s own immune cells attacking the nervous system.

 How does it Happen?